SaiedZ/Issues_Tracking_API/README.md

 we have built this API respecting the recommendations of the OWASP top [10 recommandations](https://owasp.org/www-project-top-ten/)

+## Features

+Our API allows users to create various projects, add users, create issues within projects and comment on them.
+It also allows the assignment of tags, priorities to projects and issues.
+Finally, it also manages permissions for editing and deletion.

+## Technologies

+*   Django Rest Framework as backend
+*   JWT (JSON Web Token) the backend authentication

 ## 💿 How to setup the API ?

 1. First, you will need to download [the source code](https://github.com/SaiedZ/LITReviewWebApp.git) from GitHub.